epsilonlabs/incremental-evl-emf/README.md

 ## Logging configuration

 To change the level of detail for the logging, edit the `logging.properties` file in the `org.eclipse.epsilon.evl.emf.validation.incremental` project.

+## Running benchmarks

+To run the performance benchmarks comparing batch and incremental validation, run the [`run-benchmarks.sh`](./run-benchmarks.sh) shell script.